This article is part of our crash course series on Arabic dialects.

 |2 sing. (masc.)||رديت (raddayt)||2 pl.||رديتو (raddaytu)|

 |3 sing. (masc.)||رد||3 pl.||ردوا|

 Verb Tenses and Moods

 In most dialects, the present tense involves adding a letter to the beginning of what would be the MSA present tense.
 For example, in Levantine and Egyptian Arabic, this letter is “b,” while in Moroccan Arabic, it’s “k.”

 So MSA أستخدم (I use) becomes باستخدم (bastakhdim) in Egyptian Arabic

 Likewise, تدرس (you study) becomes بتدرس (btidris) in Levantine Arabic

-By contrast, the form of the verb without this present tense marker (and thus a form which resembles the normal present tense verb in MSA) is used as the subjunctive form of the verb -- that is, the verb that follows expressions of wanting, wishing, ability and necessity.
+By contrast, the form of the verb without this present tense marker (and thus a form that resembles the normal present tense verb in MSA) is used as the subjunctive form of the verb — that is, the verb that follows expressions of wanting, wishing, ability and necessity.

 |أنا عايز أدرس عربي (ana ‘ayez adrus ‘arabi)||أنا أريد أن أدرس العربية||I want to study Arabic|